 35.3.18 Enhanced multi-link multi-radio operation

-The enhanced multi-link multi-radio (EMLMR) operation defined in this subclause allows a non-AP MLD with multiple radios in multiple links tolisten on the EMLMR links when the corresponding STAs affiliated with the non-AP MLD are in awake state as defined below for an initial frame sent by an AP affiliated with an AP MLD in a PPDU whose Nss satisfy the receiving STA’s receiving capabilities, followed by frame exchanges that satisfy the MCS, Nss capabilities in EMLMR mode on the link on which the initial frame was received.
+(#16383, 16935, 15623, 15418) The enhanced multi-link multi-radio (EMLMR) operation allows a non-AP MLD with multiple radios to perform the following set of actions sequentially:

+Listen on the EMLMR link(s) when the corresponding STAs affiliated with the non-AP MLD that are in awake state,

+Receive an initial frame initiated on one of the EMLMR link(s) by an AP affiliated with an AP MLD, whose MCS and NSS satisfy the receiving STA’s most recently advertised receiving capabilities, and

+Perform one or more frame exchanges after the initial frame was received, that satisfy the enhanced MCS and NSS capabilities for the link on which the initial frame was received, where these enhanced MCS and NSS capabilities are advertised in the most recently received EMLMR Supported MCS and NSS Set subfield of the EML Operating Mode Notification frame sent by the non-AP MLD.

-A non-AP MLD may operate in the EMLMR mode on a specified set of the enabled links as defined in 9.4.1.74 (EML Control field) between the non-AP MLD and its associated AP MLD.
+(#16558) A non-AP MLD may operate in the EMLMR mode on a specified set of the enabled links as defined in 9.4.1.74 (EML Control field) between the non-AP MLD and its associated AP MLD.
 The specified set of the enabled links in which the EMLMR mode is applied is called EMLMR links.
 A non-AP STA affiliated with the non-AP MLD that is on an EMLMR link is an EMLMR STA.
-The EMLMR links shall be indicated in the EMLMR Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame (see 9.6.35.8 (EML Operating Mode Notification frame details)) by setting the bit positions of the EMLMR Link Bitmap subfield to 1.
+The EMLMR links shall be indicated in the EMLMR Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame (see 9.6.35.8 (EML Operating Mode Notification frame details)) by setting the bit positions corresponding to the link IDs of these links in the EMLMR Link Bitmap subfield to 1.

 An MLD with dot11EHTEMLMROptionActivated equal to true shall set the EML Capabilities Present subfield to 1 and shall set the EMLMR Support subfield of the Common Info field of transmitted Basic Multi-Link elements to 1; otherwise, the MLD shall set the EMLMR Support subfield to 0 if present.

-A non-AP MLD with dot11EHTEMLMROptionActivated equal to true shall indicate the number of spatial streams NSS that it supports for reception and transmission on any EMLMR link during EMLMR operation in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame.
+(#16936) A non-AP MLD with dot11EHTEMLMROptionActivated equal to true shall indicate the number of spatial streams NSS that it supports for reception and transmission on any EMLMR link after responding to the initial frame in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame.

-A non-AP STA affiliated with the non-AP MLD operating on any of EMLMR links shall not be a 20 MHz-only non-AP EHT STA.
+(#17865) An EMLMR non-AP STA shall not be a 20 MHz-only non-AP EHT STA.

-The supported rates, HT-MCS, VHT-MCS, and HE-MCS for a bandwidth and NSS shall be the same as the supported EHT-MCS for the corresponding bandwidth and NSS unless the corresponding MCS is not defined.
+(#16935)The supported rates, HT-MCS, VHT-MCS, and HE-MCS for a bandwidth and NSS shall be the same as the supported EHT-MCS for the corresponding bandwidth and NSS unless the corresponding MCS is not defined.
 If the MCS is not defined in the corresponding PHY amendment, the highest MCS support is implied.